akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 is initialised at 0.

 The artificial neurons are organised in layers.
-We will have the input layer, 3 artificial neurons in the first hidden layer, a second hidden layer with 3 artificial neurons and a final layer with 1 artificial neuron.
+We will have the input layer, 3 artificial neurons in the second layer, a third layer with 3 artificial neurons and a final layer with 1 artificial neuron.
-The depth of the neural network is the number of layers.
-The first layer just represents the input data unmodified, as it is, without any weight and bias multiplication.
-Because of this a convention that we will use here is that the input layer it not counted when calculating the depth of the neural network.
-So this means that in our case the depth of the neural network is 3.

-For our final layer we know what we want as the output: either a 0 or a 1 indicating which shrub we want.
-For our hidden layers there is no direct specification of which output we want.
-The neural network will have to learn the desired output for these itself.
-The output of the hidden layers is also not directly visible.
-This is why hidden layers are called hidden layers.

-From layer to layer, every neuron is connected using weights.
+From layer to layer, every artificial neuron is connected using weights.
 This means that with 2 input values and 3 neurons in the first hidden layer we will have (2 x 3 ) 6 weights in between.
 From the first hidden layer